juuliasantala/prog_training/1/README.md

 ---

-## Mission 1/3

-The idea of the mission is to build a simple, working application during the training.
-We will start with some simple features, and continue working on the code in the next session.
-An example solution for the Mission 1 will be provided later.
+# Exercise 4

-Lets start by creating a simple application to change either the status or the VLAN of one interface.
+Lets create a simple application to change either the status or the VLAN of one interface.
 Don't try to create the whole application on one go, rather create some of the parts, test it by running the it, and then add more.

 1. First, define three variables: one for the name of the interface (for example: "GigabitEthernet1/0/1"), one for the status (for example: "up"), and one for the VLAN (for example: "30").
 2. Print this information out to user, and ask them if they would want to change the status of the interface (user needs to type 1) or VLAN of the interface (user needs to type 2).